European shares drop as US tech rout turns contagious

 The day’s losses kept the Stoxx 600 comfortably within a trading range seen since early June.

-Wall Street’s main indexes tumbled on Thursday, heading for their worst day since June as investors dumped high-flying technology-focused stocks, while economic data highlighted concerns about a long and difficult recovery.
+Wall Street’s main indexes tumbled, heading for their worst day since June as investors dumped high-flying technology-focused stocks, while economic data highlighted concerns about a long and difficult recovery.

 Shares of Facebook, Apple, Amazon, Netflix and Google owner Alphabet sank between 4.6 per cent and 6.2 per cent.